top of page

 • Be ready to try

-• Model and practice – Don’t just explain your expectations—act them out, demonstrate them, and have students do the same.
+• Model and practice — Don't just explain your expectations.
+Act them out, demonstrate them, and have students practice them in context.
+Walk through what "being respectful of equipment" looks like in real life.

-• Reinforce frequently – Use praise, visual cues, and regular check-ins to keep expectations top of mind.
+Reinforce frequently — Use praise, visual cues, and regular check-ins to keep expectations top of mind, especially in the first few weeks.

-👉 For a full list of helpful PE expectations, visit my blog: 10 Physical Education Expectations That Will Benefit Your Students
+For a full breakdown of high-impact PE expectations, check out this post: 10 Physical Education Expectations That Will Benefit Your Students

 Introduce and Practice Routines Early